Fit Finlay: Alliance with Hornswoggle (2007–2009)

 Finlay reunited with Hornswoggle by coming to rescue him in a match against The Great Khali, turning both Finlay and Hornswoggle faces.
-At Armageddon, Finlay was placed in a match with Khali.
+At Armageddon on 16 December, Finlay was placed in a match with Khali.
 Finlay scored an upset win after Hornswoggle interfered by hitting Khali in the groin with a shillelagh.
-Still battling Khali and his translator, Ranjin Singh, with Hornswoggle, he qualified for the Royal Rumble.
+Still battling Khali and his translator, Ranjin Singh, with Hornswoggle, he qualified for the Royal Rumble on 27 January 2008.
 He drew number 27, but was immediately disqualified when he entered before his time to save Hornswoggle.
 Hornswoggle, who was also a competitor in the Rumble, was disqualified as well.
-Finlay fought in the SmackDown Elimination Chamber match at No Way Out, ultimately being pinned after a chokeslam on the steel floor by The Undertaker.
+Finlay fought in the SmackDown Elimination Chamber match to determine the number one contender for the World Heavyweight Championship at No Way Out on 17 February, ultimately being pinned after a chokeslam on the steel floor by The Undertaker.

 Finlay then began making occasional appearances on Raw to protect Hornswoggle from Mr. McMahon, who had been showing him "tough love".
 After Hornswoggle was injured by JBL in a steel cage match, JBL revealed that Finlay, and not McMahon, was Hornswoggle's father.
 A week after, on 3 March, Finlay admitted to this fact.
-At WrestleMania XXIV he was defeated by JBL in a Belfast Brawl, where Hornswoggle also reappeared.
+At WrestleMania XXIV on 30 March, Finlay was defeated by JBL in a Belfast Brawl, where Hornswoggle also reappeared.

-As part of the 2008 WWE supplemental draft, Finlay was drafted to the ECW brand.
-He and Hornswoggle challenged The Miz and John Morrison for the WWE Tag Team Championship at Night of Champions, but lost.
+As part of the 2008 WWE supplemental draft on 25 June, Finlay was drafted to the ECW brand.
+He and Hornswoggle challenged John Morrison and the Miz for the WWE Tag Team Championship at Night of Champions on 29 June, but lost.
 Throughout the rest of 2008, Finlay challenged for the ECW Championship.
-He, along with Matt Hardy, Chavo Guerrero, The Miz and ECW Champion Mark Henry participated in the first ever Championship Scramble match at Unforgiven which Matt Hardy won.
-He defeated Mark Henry on an episode of ECW to earn an opportunity for the ECW championship, but was defeated by champion Matt Hardy.
-Then he started a feud with Henry, and the feud ended when Finlay defeated Henry in a Belfast Brawl match at Armageddon.
+He, along with Matt Hardy, Chavo Guerrero, The Miz and ECW Champion Mark Henry participated in the first ever Championship Scramble match at Unforgiven on 7 September, which was won by Hardy.
+Finlay defeated Mark Henry on an episode of ECW to earn an opportunity for the ECW World Heavyweight Championship, but was defeated by Hardy.
+Then Finlay started a feud with Henry, and the feud ended when Finlay defeated Henry in a Belfast Brawl match at Armageddon on 14 December.